-When Flash is not used (read or write access), it is automatically placed into standby mode.
+When Flash is not used (read or write access), it is automatically put into standby mode.

-8.5.2 Embedded Flash Controller
+8.3.2 Embedded Flash Controller

 The Embedded Flash Controller (EFC) manages accesses performed by the masters of the system.
 It enables reading the Flash and writing the write buffer.
-It also contains a User Interface, mapped within the Memory Controller on the APB.
+It also contains a User Interface mapped within the Memory Controller on the APB.
 The User Interface allows:

-- programming of the access parameters of the Flash (number of wait states, timings, etc.) - starting commands such as full erase, page erase, page program, NVM bit set, NVM bit clear, etc. - getting the end status of the last command - · getting error status - programming interrupts on the end of the last commands or on errors plane may be performed even while program or erase functions are being executed in the other memory plane.
+- programming of the access parameters of the Flash (number of wait states, timings, etc.) - starting commands such as full erase, page erase, page program, NVM bit set, NVM bit clear, etc. - · getting the end status of the last command - · getting error status - programming interrupts on the end of the last commands or on errors